2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MrOlmos/status/1284025326612254720

-### Protestor and reporter struck by impact munitions | July 16th
+### Protester and reporter struck by impact munitions | July 16th

 At the beginning of the series of events in or-portland-79, police and federal agetns fire pepper balls and tear gas.
-Footage clearly shows a protestor struck by a round, who then retreats.
+Footage clearly shows a protester struck by a round, who then retreats.
 In a second video, the filmer, a journalist, is hit in the ankle.

 tags: protester, journalist, tear-gas, shoot, projectile